MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-table-object.md

 For more information, see [Add tooltips to table and page fields](devenv-adding-tooltips.md).

+## Enable text search on table fields

+Starting in [!INCLUDE[prod_short](includes/prod_short.md)] 2024 release wave 2, you can define if table fields should be optimized for text search.
+You do this by setting the property `OptimizeForTextSearch` to `true`.

+For more information, see [Enable text search on table fields](devenv-table-field-text-search.md).

 ## Table example

 This table stores address information and it has five fields; `Address`, `Locality`, `Town/City`, `County`, and `IsValidated`.